sourav-bk/Golang/Intro.md

 My name is Sourav Basak.

-I have over 5+ years of experience across two organizations.
+I have over 5+ years of experience., across two organizations.
 I started my career at Insync Tech-Fin Solutions and currently working as an Associate Consultant at Capgemini.

-At Capgemini, I initially joined as a Magento (Adobe Commerce) Developer.
-Due to evolving business needs I transitioned into a Golang Developer role.
+At Capgemini, I joined as a Magento (Adobe Commerce) Developer, but Due to the business needs I transitioned into a Golang Developer role.

 During that time I gained knoladge to the e-commerce domain, working on both B2B and B2C applications.